Ethelene Crockett: Awards and legacy

 In 1971, the Detroit Free Press named Crockett one of nine “Detroit’s Most Successful Women.”

-In 1972, Crockett received the “Woman of the Year” award from the Zeta Phi Beta Sorority, Beta Omicron Zeta Chapter, Detroit, MI.
+In 1972, Crockett received the “Woman of the Year” award from the Zeta Phi Beta sorority, Beta Omicron Zeta chapter, Detroit, MI.
 Michigan Supreme Court Justice G. Mennen Williams was the keynote speaker.

 In 1978, the Detroit Medical Society named Crockett “Physician of the Year.”

 Crockett was the keynote speaker at the Jackson College commencement 1972 ceremony.
 After her death in 1978, the college established a yearly award in her honor, the Dr. Ethelene Jones Crockett Distinguished Alumni Award, which goes to alumni who display “positive personal involvement for the betterment of mankind with his/her community, state, nation or world.”
 Recipients have included Jon Lake, in 2018, and Laura Stanton, in 2017.

 In 1980, the first Detroit Public School Vocational-Technical Center was dedicated in Crockett's honor as a training center for health occupations.
 The Ethelene Jones Crockett Technical High School for Allied Health, Visual Communications and Cosmetology opened at 571 Mack Avenue in Detroit, MI.
 In August 1992 the name was changed to the Crockett Technical High School.
 The school was later renamed for Ben Carson.

 In 1988, Crockett was inducted into the Michigan Women's Hall of Fame.

-Crockett continues to be remembered as an influential figure in post-war Detroit, and was recently featured in Herb Boyd's “Black Detroit,” a people's history of self-determination.
+Crockett continues to be remembered as an influential figure in post-war Detroit, and was featured in Herb Boyd's 2017 publication “Black Detroit,” a people's history of self-determination.